PhoenixIllusion/embree-wasm/README.md

 ### Building
 The build has been setup to use multiple IDL file fragments to compose a final IDL file.
 Custom builds may be made by modifying or conditionally including these files to include as much or little functionality as you want.

 The IDL fragments containing rtcFunctions have the originating Header.H file note at the top.
 During the build process, these originating Header files will be accessed out of the Embree project and REGEX analyzed (warning, no guarantees on stability of this) to attempt to derive the method names and parameters.
-These will then be dynamically generated into the singleton object and forwarded from JS-to-Singleton-to-Embree.
+These files will write temporary headers, which will then be dynamically included into the singleton RTC object to form the JS-to-Singleton-to-Embree interface.

 This project requires Emscripten and NodeJS to build.
 I personally use: